simon-duramps/graph-for-CO2-emissions-analysis/README.md

 - R (version 4.5.2)
 - tidyverse (dplyr, tidyr, ggplot2)

-I just imported the CSV dataset, reshaped the data from wide to long format using `pivot_longer()`(=66cols to 3cols) and visualised life expectancy trends over time with `ggplot2`.
+I just imported the CSV dataset, reshaped the data from wide to long format using `pivot_longer()`(= of 66 columns to 3 columns) and visualised life expectancy trends over time with `ggplot2`.

 ## Author